3 Economic data over time

 library(tidyverse)

-D <- read_csv("data_macro/inflation_WDI.csv")
+D <- read_csv("data/macro/inflation_WDI.csv")

-oecd <- read_csv("data_macro/oced_codes.csv")
+oecd <- read_csv("data/macro/oced_codes.csv")

 #biggerText <- jzPack::biggerText